Xcode-Tips/xcode-tips.github.io/README.md

 ### Spelling and Grammar

 > You can turn on spell checking in Xcode.
-Edit -> Format -> Spelling and Grammar.
+Go to `Edit > Format > Spelling and Grammar`.
 This works on comments and identifiers, and is aware of capitalization conventions.

 Source: [Micheal Gorbach](https://twitter.com/mgorbach/status/1314662158819627010)